Poetics (Aristotle): Overview

 Aristotle also draws a famous distinction between the tragic mode of poetry and the type of history-writing practiced among the Greeks.
 Whereas history deals with things that took place in the past, tragedy concerns itself with what might occur, or could be imagined to happen.
 History deals with particulars, whose relation to one another is marked by contingency, accident, or chance.
-Contrariwise, poetic narratives are determined objects, unified by a plot whose logic binds up the constituent elements by necessity and probability.
+Contrarily, poetic narratives are determined objects, unified by a plot whose logic binds up the constituent elements by necessity and probability.
 In this sense, he concluded, such poetry was more philosophical than history was in so far as it approximates a knowledge of universals.

 Synopsis

 Aristotle distinguishes between the genres of "poetry" in three ways: